Consolidated Corporate Tax Returns

 Alternatives to Consolidated Corporate Groups for S Corporations

 Up until 1997, the shareholders of S corporations had to be individuals — not partnerships or corporations, or even other S corporations.
-Since 1997, tax law has allowed a new type of business entity, referred to as a Qualified Subchapter S Subsidiary (QSub), which is basically an S corporation in every way except that it is wholly owned by an S corporation parent.
+Since 1997, tax law has allowed a new type of business entity, called a Qualified Subchapter S Subsidiary (QSub), an S corporation in every way except it is wholly owned by an S corporation parent.
 Thus, the QSub is not treated as a separate entity but as an operating division of its parent, where income, deductions, gains and losses are included in the parent corporation's tax return, which subsequently is reported on the tax returns of the shareholders of the parent.

 Another recently permitted type of shareholder of an S corporation is a single-member LLC, which is a limited liability company with only a single owner.
 Most states now allow the formation of single-member LLCs and their use is mainly to limit financial and legal risk.